-It is wise to plan your Travel Weekends at the start of each semester and obtain parental permission well in advance of your proposed travel date.
-Off-Campus Travel Requests are online.
-You must submit your request no later than 12:00 p.m. on the Thursday prior to your intended departure and your parents or guardians need to call the Front Desk by that same Thursday night (10:30 p.m.) to give their permission before the Front Desk can approve your request.
-Do not assume your request is approved.
-Check with the Front Desk to confirm whether a Hall Director has given approval before leaving the hall.
-As with Closed Weekends, you must leave the Denton area and you may not stay on campus, in a UNT residence hall, or in an off-campus apartment on a Travel Weekend.
+Do not assume your privilege request is approved.
+You will receive an email confirmation once a request has been approved, and if you are unsure, check with the Front Desk to confirm whether a member of Student Life staff has given approval before leaving the hall.
+As with Closed Weekends, you may not stay on campus, in a UNT residence hall, or in an off-campus apartment on a Travel Weekend.
 Failure to complete Off-Campus Travel Request properly will be considered a violation of the Privilege System.

-Turning a request in late after the Thursday deadline will count as 2 Travel Weekends.
-No forms will be accepted after Thursday 11:00 p.m.
+Turning a request in late after the deadline will incur a penalty of an additional privilege point (i.e. count as 2 Travel Weekend points).
+No Travel Request submissions will be accepted after Thursday 12:00 p.m. (noon).
 In addition, if a parent misses the deadline to approve their student's travel, the parent will first receive a warning.
-Upon the second late travel approval from the parent, the student will be documented - (see "Disciplinary System.")
+Upon the second late travel approval from the parent, the student will be documented - (See "Disciplinary System.")

-If a student returns early from a travel request - the student is required to stop by the front desk and speak with the RA on call and have it noted in the desk log.
+If a student returns to McConnell Hall early from a travel request - the student is required to stop by the front desk and speak with the RA On-Call and have it noted in the desk log.